-Nurses who apply to serve at a Critical Shortage Facility under the NELRP must provide full-time service, defined as working as an RN for at least 32 hours per week for a minimum of 45 weeks per service year at the facility, for two consecutive years beginning on the effective date of the contract.
-No more than 7 weeks per service year can be spent away from the facility for vacation, holidays, continuing education, illness, maternity/paternity/adoption, or any other reason.
+(1) For Nurse Faculty who apply to serve at an eligible school of nursing: Nurse Faculty under NELRP must provide full-time service as a nurse faculty member at the school of nursing for a period of two consecutive years beginning on the effective date of the contract.
+Full-time service is working full-time (as defined by the employer) as a nurse faculty member for a minimum of 9 months per service year.
+No more than 7 weeks (28 work days) of the participant's scheduled work period (9 to 12 months) per service year may be spent away from the school of nursing for vacation, holidays, continuing education, illness, maternity/paternity/adoption, or any other reason.